rodrigomelo9/FOSS-for-FPGAs/source/index.rst

 The content is distributed in the following categories:

-* :doc:`general/index`: the FOSS digital hardware design tools are based on general-purpose FOSS tools that you should know.
+* :doc:`introduction`: the FOSS digital hardware design tools are based on general-purpose FOSS tools that you should know.
 * :doc:`simulation/index`: here you will found VHDL and Verilog simulators, as well as waveform viewers.
 * :doc:`frameworks/index`: a sofware framework joins proven tools, libraries and metodologies, to reach a particular technical goal easier.
 HDL testing and verification is a software task, and as such, there are frameworks for that.
 * :doc:`synthesizers/index`: a Synthesizer takes a hierarchical HDL and creates a structural description (a netlist of basic structures) based on it.
 It is the first step of an FPGA or ASIC toolchain.